ahoereth/depthmaps/docs/10_data.md

 ### Merged  {#sec:merged}
 **TODO**: A paragraph about the merged dataset.

 Because the models perfomed quite well on each individual dataset we created a harder task: Trying to learn all the available data at once.
-This *merged* dataset pulls in all the data from the three above and provides a dataset significantly bigger and with significantly biggere choice of scenes than each individual one.
-Looking through the dataset will see you this wide range of available scenes, simillar to @fig:merged.
+This *merged* dataset pulls in all the data from the three above and provides a dataset significantly bigger and with significantly larger choice of scenes than each individual one.
+Looking through the dataset you will see this wide range of available scenes, simillar to @fig:merged.

 - Image/depth pairs: 2407
 - View: `python -m datasets.merged`